 Why take a baby carrier on a flight?

-A baby carrier keeps your infant safe and secure with you while leaving your hands free to carry your luggage, hold another child’s hand and present your passport and boarding pass when required.
+A baby carrier keeps your baby warm and secure with you while leaving your hands free to carry your luggage, hold another child’s hand and present your passport and boarding pass when required.

 Once the plane has taken off, you can settle your baby in his familiar carrier where he is most likely to settle, feed happily and fall asleep.
 A baby carrier can save you from holding your baby for long stretches of time before, after or between flights.
 It can just be the thing to settle a fretting toddler.